Lukawie98/Casino_Cpp/README.md

 # Casino_Cpp
 > A casino game for 3-5 people, involving betting a selected amount on one of several betting options so that it matches the generated number.
-Here it is not luck that counts, but money management.
+Here it is not luck that counts, but money management!

 ## General Information
 The project allows 3-5 players to play, players give their names and decide with what amount they start the game.
 Once the game starts, a number 1-10 is drawn and players are presented with several choices: